iyobo/goreactus/readme.md

 then visit
 localhost:8081

-Login using any of the provided credentials.
+Login using any of the provided credentials in the Login page.

-- Iyobo Eki